abdelrahmanbonna/engram/README.md

 # engram
-ENGRAM stands for English grammar reminder which is a dictionary for grammar. this app is an easy way to find grammar and data file will be updated later to  add more grammar on it as google translate give you instant translate, ENGRAM will give you the information needed about any  grammar you  want offline.
+ENGRAM stands for English grammar reminder which is a dictionary for grammar. this app is an easy way to find grammar, ENGRAM will give you the information needed about any  grammar you  want offline.

 To make sure the APP work  correctly:
-1- make sure you have python 3.x and yaml&tkinter libraries.
+1- make sure you have .Net Framework 4.5 or later.
-2- make sure that data.yaml is next to the ENGram.py.
-3- make sure that you have the last version.
+2- make sure that you have the leatest setup file.

 For more information please contact me: abdelrahmanbonna@outlook.com